Academia Dominicana de la Lengua

 is the Dominican Republic's correspondent academy of the Royal Spanish Academy.
-It was founded in Santo Domingo on 12 October 1927 and, like the other academies, has the principal function of working to regulate the Spanish language.
+It was founded in Santo Domingo on 12 October 1927 and, like the other academies, has the principal function of working to regulate the Spanish language in the Dominican Republic.

 It was created by the initiative of Archbishop Adolfo Alejandro Nouel.
 Currently, it has 29 members that are identified by the letters of the alphabet, from A to Z, and are considered members for life.
 It also counts with 30 correspondents.

 Members

 Academic members

 These are the members that belong to the academy for life.
 Their chairs are identified by the letters of the alphabet.